 In 2010, in the UK only, general insurers detected 133,000 cases of fraud with a total value of £919 million.
 A further £2 billion in insurance fraud is estimated to go undetected each year, adding on average an extra £50 a year to each UK policyholder’s insurance bill.

-In 2009, the number of fraudulent claims in Italy reached 2.5% of total claims against insurers.
+In 2010, the number of fraudulent claims in Italy reached almost 2.5% of total claims against insurers.
 The actual number is estimated much higher given it is difficult to detect fraud accurately.

-Insurance Europe believes detecting and combating fraud benefits honest consumers and is in the interest of the wider society.

-Insurance Europe highlights that for purposes of underwriting, fraud prevention and detection, insurers should be able to process data concerning criminal convictions, including data regarding suspicious fraudulent or other criminal behaviour for the following reasons:

-The processing of such data is necessary for the execution of proper risk assessment during the acceptance process, for determining the coverage and for claims handling.

-Without being able to process criminal justice data, insures cannot fulfil their obligations as laid down in the insurance contract.

-Premiums are calculated on the basis of risk and evidence shows that relevant unspent convictions can indicate the likelihood of making a future or fraudulent claim.

 Insurance Europe is concerned the proposed Regulation will:

 Restrict insurers’ ability to collect, process and use information needed for fraud prevention and detection.
 This will have a negative impact on consumers, eg in the form of higher premiums.